+7.2.1 Augustana supports faculty in their efforts to conduct scholarship even as we encourage excellent teaching.
+In order to encourage faculty to develop substantial scholarly or artistic production, Augustana provides an opportunity for a pre-tenure paid leave.

+7.2.2 Conditions

-- 7.2.1 Augustana supports faculty in their efforts to conduct scholarship even as we encourage excellent teaching.
-In order to encourage faculty to develop substantial scholarly or artistic production, Augustana provides an opportunity for a pre-tenure paid leave. - 7.2.2 Conditions - 7.2.2.1 Teaching faculty members hired in a tenure-track position are eligible for a one-semester, 8-credit pre-tenure paid leave. - 7.2.2.2 Teaching faculty members hired with three or more years credited towards tenure are not eligible for a pre-tenure paid leave. - 7.2.2.3 Interested faculty members must apply for the pre-tenure paid leave at the first pre-tenure review. - 7.2.2.4 The Faculty Review Committee will approve all proposals which specifically aim to produce peer-reviewed publication or equivalent artistic production during the pre-tenure years. - 7.2.2.5 Pre-tenure paid leaves may be for one semester (8 credits) only.
+- 7.2.2.1 Teaching faculty members hired in a tenure-track position are eligible for a one-semester, 8-credit pre-tenure paid leave. - 7.2.2.2 Teaching faculty members hired with three or more years credited towards tenure are not eligible for a pre-tenure paid leave. - 7.2.2.3 Interested faculty members must apply for the pre-tenure paid leave in the fall of the academic year preceding the intended leave.
+The chair of the department will make a written statement to the Faculty Review Committee.
+This should include information regarding the benefits that might accrue to the applicant, to the department and to the College if the leave were granted.
+The Chair should also comment on the effect of the person's absence on the department.
+This should include possible arrangements for the courses normally taught during the pre-tenure paid leave.
+This statement is to be submitted to the Office of the Dean of the College on the same day that the pre-tenure paid leave application is due. - 7.2.2.4 The Faculty Review Committee will approve all proposals which

+- specifically aim to produce peer-reviewed publication or equivalent artistic production during the pre-tenure years. - 7.2.2.5 Pre-tenure paid leaves may be for one semester (8 credits) only.
 An academic year with a pre-tenure paid leave will be compensated at the full academic year salary.
 Overloads are not permissible during the leave year. - 7.2.2.6 The semester in which a pre-tenure paid leave is taken must follow the first pre-tenure review and be before the end of the second academic year following the year of the first pre-tenure review.
-The semester in which a pre-tenure paid leave is taken must be before the semester in which the tenure review is conducted.

-7.2.2.7 The pre-tenure paid leave will not be scheduled in an academic year in which a faculty member has already been granted any other form of leave.
+The semester in which a pre-tenure paid leave is taken must be before the semester in which the tenure review is conducted. - 7.2.2.7 The pre-tenure paid leave will not be scheduled in an academic year in which a faculty member has already been granted any other form of leave.
 Tenure track faculty members are encouraged to take a pre-tenure paid leave in the academic year immediately following the first pre-tenure review.
 The faculty member is expected to return from the pre-tenure leave for at least one year of full-time service.
 Faculty members who do not return for a full academic year must reimburse the college for all or a prorated amount of the salary received during the leave.